-- Token-Ring Algorithms:

-- Processes known each other in a group

-- Processes can be assigned a unique process IDs

-- Construct logical ring in software

-- Process communicates with its neighbor and not with the coordinator directly
+- De-Centralized Algorithms: Token-Ring Algorithm - Processes known each other in a group - Processes can be assigned a unique process IDs - Construct logical ring in software - Process communicates with its neighbor and not with the coordinator

-- Token-Ring Algorithms:

-- Initialization

-- Process 0 creates a token for resource R

-- Token circulates around ring from Pi to P(i+1)mod N

-- When process acquires token

-- Checks to see if it needs the resource (the lock)

-- No: send the token to its neighbor

-- Yes: access resource & hold token until done
+- De-Centralized Algorithms: Token-Ring Algorithm - Initialization - Process 0 creates a token for resource R - Token circulates around ring from P_i to P(i+1)mod N - When process acquires token - Checks to see if it needs the resource (the lock) - No: send the token to its neighbor - Yes: access resource & hold token until done

-• Token-Ring Algorithms:
+• De-Centralized Algorithms: Token-Ring Algorithm

-- Token-Ring Algorithms: - The Good - Saftey: Only One process at a time [Mutual Exclusion is guaranteed] - Liveness: Order is defined, but not always First-Come-First-Server (FCFS) - Delay: Request = 0...N-1 messages; Release = 1 message - The Bad - Constant activity - Process dies: Token is lost!
+- De-Centralized Algorithms: Token-Ring Algorithm - The Good - Saftey: Only One process at a time [Mutual Exclusion is guaranteed] - Liveness: Order is defined, but not always First-Come-First-Serve (FCFS) - Delay: Request = 0...N-1 messages; Release = 1 message - The Bad - Constant activity - Process dies: Token is lost!
 Needs to be re-generated - Detecting loss can be challenging (really lost or someone is holding it) - Communication error: What if no communication with neighbor

-DIST MUTUAL EXCLUSION ALGORITHMS
+DIST MUTUAL EXCLUSION DE-CENTRALIZED ALGORITHMS

-- Proposed by Leslie Lamport in 1978, is one of the pioneering algorithms for achieving mutual exclusion in distributed systems - Uses Lamport's logical clocks and message passing to coordinate access to a shared resource among multiple processes.

-- Messages are sent reliably and in single-source FIFO order

-- Each message is time stamped with totally ordered (i.e., unique) Lamport timestamps

-- Ensures that each timestamp is unique

-- Every node can make the same decision by comparing timestamps
+- Uses Lamport's logical clocks and message passing to coordinate access to a shared resource among multiple processes. - Messages are sent reliably and in single-source FIFO order - Each message is time stamped with totally ordered (i.e., unique) Lamport timestamps - Ensures that each timestamp is unique - Every node can make the same decision by comparing timestamps

-- Each process maintains a request queue
+• Each process maintains a request queue

-- Queue contains mutual exclusion requests

-- Queues are sorted by message timestamps
+- Queue contains mutual exclusion requests - Queues are sorted by message timestamps